 What is an AI pipeline?

 An AI pipeline is a sequence of automated steps where data flows through multiple AI models or services.
 Each step processes the data and passes its output to the next step, typically through REST API calls.
+In Wireflow, pipelines are represented as directed graphs with typed nodes and edges.

 Do I need to know how to code to build AI pipelines?